Introduction to quantum groups: 12c. Beyond easiness

-\begin{proof} Both these assertions are clear from definitions.
-Observe that the groups in (1), which are well-known objects in finite group theory, and more precisely form the series of complex reflection groups, generalize the groups $H_N^s$ from section 10 above, which appear at $d=s$.
-See \cite{sto}.
-The groups in (2) are well-known as well, in compact Lie group theory, with $U_N^1$ being equal to $SU_N$, and with $U_N^\infty$ being by definition $U_N$ itself. \end{proof}
+(1) These groups are well-known objects in finite group theory, and more precisely form the series of complex reflection groups, and generalize the groups $H_N^s$ from chapter 10 above, which appear at $d=s$.
+See Shephard-Todd \cite{sto}.

+(2) These groups are well-known as well, in compact Lie group theory, with $U_N^1$ being equal to $SU_N$, and with $U_N^\infty$ being by definition $U_N$ itself. \end{proof}

 In the free case now, corresponding to the condition $S_N^+\subset G_N\subset U_N^+$, it is widely believed that the only examples are the easy ones.
 A precise conjecture in this sense, which is a bit more general, valid for any $G_N\subset U_N^+$, states that we should have: